GoktugGuvercin/Convolutional-Neural-Networks/Convolution vs Transformer/README.md

-## Reported Deficiencies in Convolutional Architectures:
+## Introduction to CNNs and Transformers:

 * Fully-convolutional neural networks can learn powerful feature representations, but they have difficulty to extract long-range dependencies [1, 2].
 In other words, what they learn is not so global, actually more local-based.
 The main reason why this happens is that the performance of convolutional architectures is limited to localized receptive